eldoyle/PythonIntro/_episodes/08-ReadingandWritingTextFiles.md

 ![DataFileColumns](../fig/Plates_output_file.png)

 The file contains one header row, followed by eight rows of data.
-Each row represents a single plate.
+Each row represents a single plate image.
 If we look at the column headings, we can see that we have collected data for each plate:
 * The name of the image from which the data was collected
 * The plate number (there were 4 plates, with each plate imaged at two different time points)